scouten-adobe/TEMP-c2pa-crypto/README.md

 ```

 If you want to read or write a manifest file, add the `file_io` dependency to your `Cargo.toml`.
-The `add_thumbnails` feature will generate thumbnails for JPEG and PNG files.
+The `add_thumbnails` feature will generate thumbnails for JPEG files.
  For example:
 ```
 c2pa = { version = "0.25.0", features = ["file_io", "add_thumbnails"] }